 In 2013, attorneys filed a Zoloft class action lawsuit.
 This class action is separate from the MDL.
-The lawsuit alleges Pfizer launched a massive marketing campaign designed to convince the patients and doctors that Zoloft is effective and safe in treating depression, when the majority of clinical trial data does not prove its efficacy.
+The lawsuit alleges Pfizer launched a massive marketing campaign designed to convince patients and doctors that Zoloft is effective and safe in treating depression, when the majority of clinical trial data does not prove its efficacy.

 Unlike the multidistrict litigation, plaintiffs may opt to join a class action if eligible, but do not go to trial or seek settlement for their individual damages.
 According to the lawsuit, Pfizer withheld the truth about Zoloft’s lack of safety and effectiveness in treating depression.

-The lawsuit claims:
+The lawsuit claimed:

 - Majority of clinical trials showed Zoloft was not superior to placebo

 - Only two studies showed Zoloft was minimally better than placebo